KarlaTann/Programming-homeassignment/README.md

 This is is a repository for the analysis of neuroimaging data (from Neurosynth) that shows brain areas associated with psychosis.
-The script entails step-by-step descriptions of the analysis and plotting of data.
+The script entails step-by-step descriptions of plotting of data.